- People are creating forks of Bitcoin in response to perceived issues with it

 And with Bitcoin Diamond coming up, we’re likely to see even more of these variations make their way onto the leaderboard.

 The Bitcoin source code has now been forked over 11,000 times.
-It has more forks than a cutlery drawer.
+It’s got more forks than a cutlery drawer.

 The main idea behind the Bitcoin Cash fork was to create a more scalable version of Bitcoin.